The Universal Pre-Kindergarten Program

-Most Island four-year-old children already attend an early childhood center providing pre-kindergarten.
-By providing increased access we anticipate other families will take advantage of this early childhood program for their children.
+Most Island four-year-old children already attend an early childhood centre providing pre-kindergarten.
+By providing increased access we anticipate other families will take advantage of this early childhood program for their children

 Providing access to high quality early childhood experiences for all children through a universal pre-kindergarten program will support a child’s overall development thus making the transition to kindergarten and public school easier.

 The experiences a child will have will support their overall development.
 Through a play-based program, children will have the opportunity to work and play together which will support their social development, creativity, language development, problem solving and thinking skills, motor skills and general knowledge, resulting in a smoother transition to public kindergarten.

 Pre-kindergarten will be offered at no charge to Island families — a core program of 15 hours a week will be funded for parents.
 Fees for additional early learning and child care services will apply.

 The pre-kindergarten fee will be provided directly to the early childhood centre.

 While the Province of Prince Edward Island is offering a universal pre-kindergarten program, families who are not already registered in a licensed early childhood centre still need to do so.
 These families will need to register their child on the PEI Early Learning and Child Care Registry and are encouraged to follow up with these centres.